Last Updated on November 8, 2022 by Kari

 Therefore, if you are going to take this quest, make sure to have extra time and set aside some time to practice and memorize the techniques.
 You don’t want to get to the end of the quest and forget everything and have to go through it all again.

 Well, you might.
 I know that some people want to take it again.
 One person actually said he needs to go through courses like this twice in order to pick everything up.
-But, if you want to take the quest and move on, then make sure you put in the homework – practice and memorizing the techniques taught by Paul McKenna.
+But, if you want to take the quest and move on, then make sure you put in the homework – practice and memorize the techniques taught by Paul McKenna.

 You Are Not Going To Eliminate Worry And Stress Completely